×

 Expats, digital nomads and retirees living in The Algarve responded:

 "Expats and digital nomads living in The Algarve enjoy the mild climate, stunning beaches, and the relaxed lifestyle.
 They also appreciate the low cost of living, the friendly locals, and the abundance of outdoor activities.
-On the other hand, some expats and digital nomads may find the lack of job opportunities and the limited public transportation to be drawbacks," commented one expat living in The Algarve, Portugal.
+On the other hand, some expats and digital nomads may find the lack of job opportunities and the limited public transportation to be drawbacks," said one expat.

 What type of social life can someone expect in The Algarve?